NeuroDataDesign/pan-synapse/README.md

 1. Identify clusters in fixed image (i.e. Volume Threshold + Adaptive Threshold + knn filter)
 2. Identify clusters in moving image - (i.e. Volume threshold + Adaptive threshold + knn filter)
-3. Label different synapses in moving image - (i.e. Connected Components)
+3. Give each synapse in moving image a unique label - (i.e. Connected Components)
 3. ANTs registration on (3) with (1) as the fixed image.
 4. Find the centroids of the clusters in (3) and (1)
-5. L2 centroid distance match of clusters in (3) w/ those in (1).
+5. L2 centroid distance match of clusters in (3) w/ those in (1)
 6. For each clusters in (1), note the label of its time registered pair, then find which cluster in (3) have that color.
 Set this cluster to the "timeRegistration" datamember of its corresponding cluster in (1).

-#### 1. Identifying Clusters in the fixed image:
+#### 1/2.
+Identifying Clusters:

 To identify clusters in the fixed image, we run adaptive thresholding, a k nearest neighbors filter, and volume thresholding.